chaitjo/transformers-are-gnns/content.md

 ### Multi-head Attention mechanism

-Getting this dot-product attention mechanism to work proves to be tricky--bad random initializations can de-stabilize the learning process.
+Getting this straightforward dot-product attention mechanism to work proves to be tricky.
+Bad random initializations of the learnable weights can de-stabilize the training process.
 We can overcome this by parallelly performing multiple 'heads' of attention and concatenating the result (with each head now having separate learnable weights):

 $$